paulbradshaw/cleaning/dates.md

 * In cell B1 type the formula `=YEAR(A1)`.
 * In cell C1 type the formula `=MONTH(A1)`.
 * In cell D1 type the formula `=DAY(A1)`.

-Each of those formulae should give you a number corresponding to the year, month, or day in the date it uses.
+* In cell E1 type the formula `=WEEKDAY(A1)`

-W> Make sure you know whether the dates use UK or US date formatting - and that the formulae are interpreting them correctly.
-UK dates use day/month/year; US dating uses month/day/year.
-Excel should format dates [based on your computer's region settings](http://excelsemipro.com/2011/06/regional-date-formats-in-excel/), but in some cases the creator of the spreadsheet may have formatted dates in a way which prevents this.
+Each of those formulae should give you a number corresponding to the year, month, or day in the date it uses (`WEEKDAY` returns a number representing the day of the week - between 1 (for Sunday) and 7 (for Saturday)).

 This is very useful - but what if you don't want a number?
 What if you want that day or month as a word?
 Here we'll need a slightly more powerful function.